Insects as food: Food safety and regulation

-Regulation and authorisation
+Safety assessment and authorisation

 EU

 In the European Union, edible insects – whole or in parts, e.g., legs, wings, or heads – fall within the definition of novel food, given by the European Commission.
 Dossiers for several insect species are currently under review by the European Food Safety Authority.

 In August 2018, EFSA published a first risk profile for the house cricket as food.
 According to a risk assessment published by EFSA on 13 January 2021, the yellow mealworm is safe for human consumption.
 On 2 July 2021, EFSA published another scientific opinion stating that migratory locust in frozen, dried or ground state is safe for human consumption.
 On 17 August 2021, EFSA published a safety assessment with view to house crickets (Acheta domesticus) stating that frozen and dried formulations from whole house crickets are safe for consumption.
 On 4 July 2022, EFSA published an opinion confirming the safety of frozen and freeze-dried formulations of the lesser mealworm (Alphitobius diaperinus in larval state) for human consumption.

 Following EFSA's assessment, the European Commission has authorized the following edible insects as novel food in the EU: